Decarbonising Transport initiative

 The Decarbonising Transport initiative promotes carbon-neutral mobility to help stop climate change.
 It provides decision makers with tools to select CO2 mitigation measures that deliver on their climate commitment.

 Climate change affects lives around the globe.
-Rising temperatures cause draughts, rising sea levels threaten low-lying regions, ever more extreme weather leads to severe disruptions.
+Rising temperatures cause droughts, rising sea levels threaten low-lying regions, ever more extreme weather leads to severe disruptions.
 Climate change cannot be stopped without decarbonising transport.
 Transport emits around 23% of the energy-related CO2 that feeds global warming.

 Without immediate action, its share could reach 40% by 2030.
 Transport emissions have grown faster than those of any other sector over the past 50 years.
 Demand for transport will continue to grow massively in the coming decades.
 As a result CO2 emissions from transport activity will not fall, but could increase by 60% by 2050.
 And because transport relies on oil for 92% of its energy, it is particularly hard to decarbonise.

 The Decarbonising Transport initiative helps governments and industry to translate climate ambitions into actions.
 Specifically, it:

 - Builds a catalogue of effective CO2 mitigation measures: the Transport Climate Action Directory.

 - Provides targeted analytical assistance for countries and partners to identify climate actions that work.